About the Forum

 Bernadette C. Loftus, MD

-Bernadette has served as associate executive director of the Mid-Atlantic Permanente Medical Group (TPMG) since it legally affiliated with The Permanente Medical Group of Northern California in 2008.
+Bernadette has served as associate executive director of the Mid-Atlantic States with the Permanente Medical Group (TPMG) since it legally affiliated with The Permanente Medical Group of Northern California in 2008.
 She joined TPMG in 1991, and since then she has held a number of roles, including TPMG board member and assistant secretary to the board; and physician-in-chief of Santa Clara Medical Center.

 She holds a medical degree from Case Western Reserve University School of Medicine, Cleveland.